Semantic Data Representation for Explainable Windows Malware Detection Models: Case Study

 Class expressions \eqref{ce4} and~\eqref{ce5} were acquired from OCEL and CELOE, respectively.
 The former likely indicates a packed executable, while the latter detects the presence of a nonstandard number of MZ headers ($> 1$), indicating multiple embedded executables.

 From the viewpoint of a malware analyst, such learned expressions are plausible descriptions of possible malware instances, even if -- thus far -- they are still rather generic.
-These shortcomings are caused by the limitations of the dataset structure, the smaller size of the used fragments, and other limitations of our experiments.
-More importantly, however, the interpretability of the learned expressions is very high -- the features by which data instances will be classified as malware due to these expressions are immediately apparent and easy to understand for the users (i.e., security professionals)
+This is caused by the limitations of our preliminary experiments: the smaller datasets size and their randomly selected structure.
+(See discussion in Section~\ref{sec:usecase:discussion} on how to potentially overcome this issue.)